 Meal prepping describes buying, washing, chopping and even cooking complete meals in preparation for the week ahead.

-Depending on your lifestyle, downtime and health goals, meal prepping could mean anything from organising the ingredients you will need for breakfasts that week into containers, to cooking a week’s worth of complete lunches and dinners ready for re-heating.
+Depending on your lifestyle and health goals, meal prepping could mean anything from organising day-to-day breakfasts into containers, to cooking a week’s worth of complete lunches and dinners ready for re-heating.

 For many of us who lead fast-paced, active lifestyles, any time-savers that keep our health on track are a huge plus.

-Not only does meal prepping save you plenty of time during the busiest parts of your week (leaving more hours for fitness, socialising or the general running of your household), but it ensures that you’re eating balanced, healthy and portion-controlled meals – preventing any convenience-related junk food disasters!
+Not only does meal prepping save you plenty of time during the busiest parts of your week (leaving more hours for fitness, socialising or the general running of your household), but it ensures that you’re eating balanced, healthy and portion-controlled meals.

 Tip: Make sure that your food storage containers are generally the same size.
 This will help with portions and stacking them in the fridge